aws-samples/amazon-lookout-sdk-next-steps/README.md

 Post deployment step:
-* Please download the python .whl file (lookoutvision-0.1.10-py3-none-any.whl) of Amazon lookout for vision from the link https://pypi.org/project/lookoutvision/#files and upload that to the s3 bucket location below --> lookoutforvision-whlfile-<<YOUR_AWS_ACCOUNT_ID>>-<<YOUR_AWS_ACCOUNT_REGION>>
+* Please download the python .whl file (lookoutvision-0.1.10-py3-none-any.whl) of Amazon lookout for vision from the link https://pypi.org/project/lookoutvision/#files and upload that to the s3 bucket location below --> lookoutforvision-whlfile-<<YOUR_AWS_ACCOUNT_ID>>-<<YOUR_AWS_ACCOUNT_REGION>> This is extra python files that will be required to run prediction with lookout for vision in Glue.
+The same s3 path has already been referred in the Glue job as Python library path.

 ### Testing the stack